The independent, trusted guide to online education for over 20 years!

-Master of Science in Family and Consumer Sciences Education
+Master of Science in Family & Consumer Sciences Education (Great Plains IDEA)

 Texas Tech University's online Master of Science in Family and Consumer Sciences Education is made possible through a consortium of universities called the Great Plains Interactive Distance Education Alliance (GPIDEA).
 Several universities have come together to offer online post-baccalaureate programs to students whose families or careers have prevented them from completing a degree on campus.
 The consortium agreement allows students to take courses offered by multiple institutions for a standard tuition in order to complete a program.

 This program is designed for inpiduals who have a bachelor's degree in a family and consumer sciences (FCS) content specialization or a related area, and are seeking initial teaching certification/licensure in family and consumer sciences.
 The program will offer the pedagogy (professional development) courses needed for certification/licensure.

 Teacher certification/licensure standards vary by state, and students must meet all the requirements in the state in which they wish to become certified.
 These may include additional courses in the teaching specialization, testing, and other requirements.
 Prior to admission, students will be required to develop a certification plan based on the standards of the state in which they want to be certified.

 The format of online courses is flexible and convenient and allows distance education students the opportunity to take courses that fit into their work and home schedules.
 Instructors will include interactive learning experiences, such as e-mail, online chats, and threaded discussions.

 The program consists of 38-41 semester credit hours of course work, including 10 three-credit courses, two credits of practicum, and six to nine credits of internship.
 Courses are offered over a three-year period, with at least two institutions sharing the teaching responsibility for each course.
 The home/degree-granting institution is responsible for placement of students for practicum and internship experiences.